wanderanimrod/infrastructure-as-code--provisioning/README.md

 <code>vagrant@vagrant-ubuntu-raring-32:~$ </code>

 #### Start provisioning your virtual machine to host the Simple-list-view application
 Run the command <code>cd /vagrant/</code>.
-While there (and with a stable internet connection, run <code>./bootstrap</code>.
+While there (and with a stable internet connection), run <code>./bootstrap</code>.
 That should dump some output to your console saying it is installing a number of things like curl, git, chef, and cloning the provisioning repository.

 If the provisioning runs without any errors, you can now go to your browser to
-<code>127.0.0.1:8077</code> and see a blank page with the text __The Simple List View Django app is up an running.
+<code>127.0.0.1:8077</code> and see a blank page with the text:

-Please get into your virtual machine and run the following commands__
+The Simple List View Django app is up an running!
+In order to be able to enter some list items and see them on this screen, please get into your virtual machine and run the following commands.
+* source /home/simple-list-view/virtualenv/bin/activate
+* cd /home/simple-list-view/app/simple-list-view
+* ./manage.py createsuperuser

+Enter a username, a dummy but well formed email, and a password.
+If you did that right, you should be able to use that username and password to login at <code>127.0.0.1:8077/admin</code> in your browser.
+Enter a few items and go back to <code>127.0.0.1:8077</code>.
+You should then see the items you entered listed on the home page!

+You now have a fully functional Django app, using production ready infrastructure, without you having manually setup your virtual server.
+That is what treating your infrastructure as code gives you.
+You can now get cracking on the Django app, the Chef recipes, or both.

+#### Coming soon...
+A brief write-up on what the recipes in this repo do.